 As adults, we sometimes define our career or profession as the standard measurement of our wellbeing.
 Our workplace is our battleground.
 It is where we shine and compete with other adults to showcase talent, skills and everything else.
 On the other hand, for kids, it is the school.
 It is where they learn to grow mentally, physically and emotionally.
 This human institution is also the place where a child begins to understand their values, the principles that set up a child for their future participation in life and society.

-As parents, we always encourage our child to do well at school, not because we want them to earn awards, medals, citation and whatnot (okay…maybe a little), but because we know the importance of starting to develop good habits, and gaining knowledge, early.
+As parents, we always want to encourage our child to do well at school, not because we want them to earn awards, medals, citations or whatnot (okay…maybe we do want that a little), but because we know the importance of starting to develop good habits, and gaining knowledge, early in life.
 Attending school has the potential to unlock the inner essence of a person.
 It makes them more knowledgeable and intelligent, but it also fosters a space where children can develop with socialization.
 To keep your kids encouraged and do good well in school, here are some ways for you to give them a helping hand.

 Attend Parent-Teacher Conferences

 Nothing will demonstrate your commitment to your child’s academic career than attending parent-teacher conferences.
 Apart from showing your kids how involved, you are in their endeavors, and how much willing you are to give time to their school affair, attending a parent-teacher conference also keeps you well-informed about the programs and plans of the school.
 It will encourage you to contribute to whatever the school wants to achieve; a school program only gets better when it is supported by the parents.
 In addition, parents attending a school function or event gives your child a sense of security, that you care for them, and don’t see their school needs as a nuisance.

 Keep Them School Ready